salutgeek/forked-cntlm-installation-mac/README.md

 which cntlm
 ```

-5. Create a custom cntlm service
+5. Create a custom cntlm service.
+You can use options `-c` to point to your custom location of the cntlm.conf file (usually the default path of cntlm.conf on macOS is `/usr/local/etc/cntlm.conf`)
 ```bash
 tee -a ~/Library/LaunchAgents/cntlm.service.plist <<'EOF'
 <?xml version="1.0" encoding="UTF-8"?>